endigma/holden/docs/deploying.md

 `docker pull ghcr.io/endigma/holden`

-run it, mount your docroot and config as youd expect. the docker image expects the config to be at `/config.toml`.
+run it, mount your docroot and config as you'd expect. the docker image expects the config to be at `/config.toml`.

 ```yaml
 version: "3.5"